 There is also a unique situation in which the chaplain provides intercessory ministry from "insider status."
-Some of these chaplains Chaplains and ministers will be intercessors and advocates for individuals, families, and institutions or agencies and ministers include military chaplains and ministers who are part of the administrative personnel of the institution, but they are also the peers of many of the people to whom they provide ministry.
+Some of these chaplains and ministers include military chaplains and ministers who are part of the administrative personnel of the institution, but they are also the peers of many of the people to whom they provide ministry.